 Step 2: Consider tile handling

-Before moving any tiles, it is important to consider how they can be moved safely, bearing in mind their size and fragility.
+Before moving any tiles, it is important to consider how they can be moved safely, bearing in mind the large size and fragility of these tiles.
 There are a variety of tile lifting systems available, such as our Montolit Superstick, which will ensure tiles remain safe, stable and flat during transportation.
 This particular system is designed for large format tiles measuring more than 300x150mm and will offer tiles a flexible solution thanks to its modular form.